cs3110/textbook/src/chapters/preface/install.md

-- Make sure that, from the same Unix prompt as which you launched VS Code, you can successfully complete the double-check instructions for your OPAM switch: can you run utop? is the right switch active?
+- Make sure that, from the same Unix prompt as which you launched VS Code, you can successfully complete the double-check instructions for your OPAM switch: can you run utop?
+Is the right switch active?
 If not, that's the problem you need to solve first.
 Then return to the VS Code issue.
 It might be fixed now.

 - If you're on WSL and VS Code does add syntax highlighting but does not add